 CBD on the other hand is entirely different in its chemical composition and it will not affect your cognitive functioning, but it may help you relax.

 Let’s start with the basics, you can find both THC and CBD in marijuana, but marijuana plants are bred to contain an average of 5% to 20% of THC.
 CBD is extracted from hemp plants because of the plants ability to produce high amounts of CBD and less than 0.3% of THC.
 Since there are only minuscule levels of THC in CBD derived from hemp, there is no psychoactive effect from hemp-derived products.
 To go a little deeper, this is because THC binds receptors in your brain and CBD does not.

 Misleading information about CBD continues to circulate as many refer to hemp and marijuana as the same plant, or choose to use the terms interchangeably.
 This stems from both plants being sub-strains of cannabis sativa.
 But hemp and marijuana are very different.

 Many people have negative connotations about cannabis use as a health supplement, primarily due to stigmas that stem from illegal marijuana use.
 However CBD does not fall into this category, and it has been shown to aid in natural pain relief and anti-inflammation according to Medical News Today.

 Many people ask if they can pass a drug test after taking CBD.
 Drug tests are designed to identify THC, so it’s extremely difficult for hemp extracts like CBD to test positive since the amount of THC is so low.
 But it’s possible.
 The U.S. Drug Test Centers states that CBD hemp oil could cause a false positive on a drug test if your body has been exposed to over 2,000mg of CBD in one day.
 For those of you that aren’t familiar with average CBD dosing, this is a very high intake amount that won’t be used by the average person in a day.

 If you’re worried about trace amounts of THC in full-spectrum CBD, there are also isolated formulas available.
-Pure CBD is created through an extraction process that removes all other active cannabis compounds, including THC, to leave only 100% cannabidiol behind.
+Isolate CBD is created through an extraction process that removes all other active cannabis compounds, including THC, to leave only 100% cannabidiol behind.